jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 All these things were permitted by the military rules they created to avoid both effort and danger.
 Thus, they reduced Italy’s reputation and have brought it into slavery*.

-> *Superphysics Note= This indicates that Italy then was in a philosophical cycle
+> *Superphysics Note: This indicates that Italy then was in a philosophical cycle